-- What does a good accountancy website look like in 2020?
+- What does a good accountancy website look like in 2022 and beyond?

 - What role should SEO play?

-- How to plan and layout copy and content?
+- How should you plan and layout copy and content?

 - How should you measure return on investment?